Orbital-resolved Observation of Singlet Fission: Methods

 \paragraph{Materials} Pentacene single crystals were grown by means of horizontal physical vapor deposition \cite{Laudise1998May, Kloc2010}.
 About 50 mg of pentacene (purified by twofold gradient sublimation) is placed in a horizontal furnace.
 By simultaneously applying a sharp temperature gradient and a \SI{30}{sccm} N$_2$ (6N purity) transport gas flow across the furnace, the pentacene is sublimed at $\SI{290}{\celsius}$ and then transported along the temperature gradient towards the cold side.
 There, defined, plate-like single crystals grow by recrystallization of supersaturated pentacene vapor.
 The $\SI{96}{\hour}$ growth period finishes with an additional $\SI{12}{\hour}$ cool-down phase to minimize thermal stress.
 As analyzed elsewhere \cite{Hammer2020Nov}, the crystals adopt the low-temperature bulk phase \cite{Mattheus2001Aug, Siegrist2007Aug} and the plate-like habit is dominated by the large (001)-facet which was consequently probed by our trARPES measurements.
 Thus we can investigate the dynamic population of the excitonic band structure between the photophysically relevant nearest neighbors within the pentacene crystal.

-\textbf{Acknowledgements} We thank Hélène Seiler for helpful discussions.
+\paragraph{Acknowledgements} We thank Hélène Seiler for helpful discussions.
 We gratefully acknowledge funding from the Max-Planck-Gesellschaft, the Deutsche Forschungsgemeinschaft within the Emmy Noether program (Grant No. RE 3977/1) and through SFB951 and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant No. ERC-2015-CoG-682843).
-S.H. and J.P. acknowledge financial support by the Bavarian State Ministry of Science, Research, and the Arts (Collaborative Research Network “Solar Technologies Go Hybrid”).\\ \\ \textbf{Author contributions} A.N., S.B. and R.E. conceived the research project.
+S.H. and J.P. acknowledge financial support by the Bavarian State Ministry of Science, Research, and the Arts (Collaborative Research Network “Solar Technologies Go Hybrid”).
+S.H. gratefully acknowledges funding from the German Research Foundation (DFG) through the project 490894053.\\ \\ \paragraph{Author contributions} A.N., S.B. and R.E. conceived the research project.
 S.H. and J.P. synthesized the sample.
 S.D. built the spectrally tunable pump beamline with help of S.B.
 A.N., S.B., S.D., T.P., J.M., R.P.X. and L.R. performed the experiment.
 A.N. acquired and analyzed the data.
 R.P.X. wrote and maintained the code to analyze the data.
 A.N. wrote the original draft with significant input from S.B., S.H., S.D. and J.M.
 All authors discussed the results and reviewed the manuscript.
-M.W., L.R., J.P. and R.E. provided the project infrastructure and funding.\\ \\ \textbf{Competing interests} The authors declare no competing interests.\\ \\ \textbf{Additional information}\\ \textbf{Correspondence and requests for materials should be addressed to} neef@fhi.mpg.de and ernstorfer@tu-berlin.de.\\ \textbf{Data availability} The datasets generated during and/or analysed during the current study are available in the Zenodo repository, https://doi.org/10.5281/zenodo.6451829.
+M.W., L.R., J.P. and R.E. provided the project infrastructure and funding. \paragraph{Competing interests} The authors declare no competing interests. \paragraph{Additional information} \paragraph{Correspondence and requests for materials should be addressed to} neef@fhi.mpg.de and ernstorfer@tu-berlin.de. \paragraph{Reprints and permissions information} is available at www.nature.com/reprints. \paragraph{Data availability} The datasets generated during and/or analysed during the current study are available in the Zenodo repository, https://doi.org/10.5281/zenodo.6451829.